-- 1. The Permittee shall participate in the DuPage River Salt Creek Workgroup (DRSCW).
-The Permittee shall work with other watershed members of the DRSCW to determine the most cost effective means to remove dissolved oxygen (DO) and offensive condition impairments in the DRSCW watersheds. - The Permittee shall ensure that the following projects and activities set out in the DRSCW Implementation Plan (April 16, 2015), are completed (either by the permittee or through the DRSCW) by the schedule dates set forth below; and that the short term objectives are achieved for each by the time frames identified below:
+- A. The Permittee shall participate in the DuPage River Salt Creek Workgroup (DRSCW).
+The Permittee shall work with other watershed members of the DRSCW to determine the most cost-effective means to remove dissolved oxygen (DO) and offensive condition impairments in the DRSCW watersheds. - B. The Permittee shall ensure that the following projects and activities set out in the Revised DRSCW Implementation Plan (June, 2021), are completed (either by the permittee or through the DRSCW) by the scheduled dates set forth below; and that the short term objectives are achieved for each by the time frames identified below: